lwmath/lwmath.github.io/_pages/talks.md

 ▢ ​**​2025​**​
-  ▪️ *Flat level sets of Allen-Cahn equation in half-space*<br>
+  * *Flat level sets of Allen-Cahn equation in half-space*
-     📅 March 15 | 📍 Institute for Theoretical Sciences of Westlake University, Hangzhou, China<br>
+     📅 March 15 | 📍 Institute for Theoretical Sciences of Westlake University, Hangzhou, China
      ⬇️ Workshop on Geometric Analysis and Ricci Flow

 ▢ ​**​2024​**​
-  ▪️ *Singular Abreu equations and linearized Monge-Ampère equations with drifts*<br>
+  * *Singular Abreu equations and linearized Monge-Ampère equations with drifts*
-     📅 July 21-27 | 📍 School of Mathematical Sciences of Inner Mongolia University, Hohhot, China<br>
+     📅 July 21-27 | 📍 School of Mathematical Sciences of Inner Mongolia University, Hohhot, China
      ⬇️ Workshop on Geometric Analysis 2024

-  ▪️ *Interior estimates for the Monge-Ampère type fourth order equations*<br>
-     📅 March 24 | 📍 School of Mathematics and Statistics of Wuhan University, Wuhan, China<br>
+  * *Interior estimates for the Monge-Ampère type fourth order equations* 📅 March 24 | 📍 School of Mathematics and Statistics of Wuhan University, Wuhan, China ⬇️ Ph.D.
-     ⬇️ Ph.D.
 Mathematics Forum

 ▢ ​**​2022​**​
-  ▪️ *A revisit to affine Bernstein problem*<br>
+  * *A revisit to affine Bernstein problem*
-     📅 March 30 | 📍 Academy of Mathematics and Systems Science of the Chinese Academy of Sciences, Beijing, China<br>
-     ⬇️ Geometric PDE seminar
+     📅 March 30 | 📍 Academy of Mathematics and Systems Science of the Chinese Academy of Sciences, Beijing, China ⬇️ Geometric PDE seminar